Dakre History, Family Crest & Coats of Arms

 Early Origins of the Dakre family

-Cumberland at Dacre, a parish, in the union of Penrith, Leath ward.
+The surname Dakre was first found in Cumberland at Dacre, a parish, in the union of Penrith, Leath ward.
 The village dates back to c.
 1125 when it was first listed as Dacor and was so named from the stream called Dacre Beck, a Celtic river-name meaning "the tircking one."
-CITATION[CLOSE]

 Early History of the Dakre family